uktrade/export-opportunities/README.md

 $ cp config/application.example.yml config/application.yml
 ```
 * Have an instance of redis-server running and configured in your `application.yml`

+* Have an instance of elasticsearch running (can be default localhost:9200) and configured in your `application.yml`

 ## Running tests